stanchiang/Luxyy/README.md

 - ~~disallow tapping if there aren't any decision records for save/skip~~
 - ~~add settings cell~~
 - ~~settings cell: signout/take user to login page~~
+- investigate why sometimes the logout cell image gets loaded with a watch image
 - <Later>settings cell: give app store review
 - <Later>refactor so that refreshing doesn't show the base 'x' and 'star' images
 - <Later>updating decision should also reload liked/passed list